fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 1. a string name (`"minEditor.panels.heatedSeats"`), and
 2. a JavaScript object containing options for configuring the component – in this case, the Panel.

-The screenshot in Figure 2 (above) shows what the Panel looks like to the user: A single checkbox and label, with a header above.
+The screenshot in [Figure 2 (above)](#figure2) shows what the Panel looks like to the user: A single checkbox and label, with a header above.
 The options for configuring this Panel include four properties: `gradeNames`, `preferenceMap`, `selectors` and `protoTree`:
 <dl>
 <dt>`gradeNames`</dt>
 <dd>As we saw with the Primary Schema, any call to `fluid.defaults()` must refer to any parent
 grades using the `gradeNames` property.
 Panels must use the `"fluid.prefs.panel"` grade.
-Using this grade automatically buys you a lot of Framework supports necessary for Panels.
 </dd>
 <dt>`preferenceMap`</dt>
 <dd>A Panel must have a _ Preference Map_, which maps the information in the Primary Schema
-into your Panel.Let’s look at this one more closely:
+into your Panel.
+Let’s look at this one more closely:
 <pre class="highlight">
 <code class="hljs javascript">{
 preferenceMap: {